pytorch/torchtune/docs/source/tutorials/datasets.rst

 Multiple in-memory datasets
 ---------------------------

-It is also possible to train on multiple datasets and configure them individually.
+It is also possible to train on multiple datasets and configure them individually using our :class:`~torchtune.datasets.ConcatDataset` interface.
 You can even mix instruct and chat datasets or other custom datasets.

 .. code-block:: yaml